amsterdata/ragbooster/README.md

 ## Background

-Have a look at our paper on __Improving Retrieval-Augmented Large Language Models with Data-Centric Refinement__ for detailed algorithms, proofs and experimental results.
+Have a look at our paper on [Improving Retrieval-Augmented Large Language Models with Data-Centric Refinement](https://arxiv.org/pdf/2307.03027.pdf) for detailed algorithms and proofs.
+We also provide the [code and experimental results from the paper](https://github.com/schelterlabs/retrieval_importance) in a separate repo.

 ## Installation